 There has also been speculation that Royal Mail’s USO services – including stamps – would no longer be subject to a VAT exemption.
 The European VAT Directive allows VAT exemptions for core postal service delivery products such as stamps for Universal Service Providers (USP) – that’s Royal Mail in the UK.
 These exemptions are in place in the vast majority of EU countries, whether the USP is publicly or privately owned.

 Royal Mail wants to combine the best of the private and public sectors.
 Delivering a public service and making it profitable are not contradictory objectives.
 Our business strategy is to ensure a sound and sustainable Universal Service for the benefit of everyone in the UK.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.